The Foods that May Cause the Most Weight Gain

 Monosodium glutamate defenders affirm that these charged negative effects lack scientific evidence.

-Since we can’t get away from this component because it is found naturally in certain foods, the doubt takes hold as to whether it is good to add this to prepared foods, and in what amounts.
+Since we can’t get away from this component because it’s found naturally in certain foods, the doubt is whether it’s good to add this to prepared foods and in what amounts.

 In life we must fight for a lot of things, and this doesn’t exclude our weight.
-The idea of enjoyment isn’t totally prohibited, but we need to be conscious that giving ourselves this pleasure today will mean burning residual fats tomorrow, if we want to keep a healthy weight.
+Enjoyment isn’t totally prohibited, but we need to be conscious that giving ourselves this pleasure today means we have to burn those residual fats tomorrow if we want to keep a healthy weight.

-Remember that in order to lose 1 kilo of fat, you need to burn around 7,800 calories.
-If you’re ever in doubt, it’s always best to choose the most natural foods, and therefore the most healthy foods for your body.
+Remember that in order to lose 2 pounds of fat, you need to burn about 7,800 calories.
+If you’re ever in doubt, it’s always best to choose the most natural foods.